 Instructions for registering for a comprehensive exam/culminating experience can be located on the SEHD Website here.
-Students apply for graduation via their student portal following instructions on the SEHD website here.
+Students apply for graduation via their student portal.
 Deadlines are found on the Office of the Registrar's website here.

 Student Records

 Current student records are housed in Academic Services.
 Records are retained per University policy found on the university's website here.